 Facebook groups and expat websites are a great place to look for a tutor or get a recommendation from someone.
 Good Facebook groups to ask for private tutor recommendations include Expats de Lux, Luxembourg Parents and Ladies of Luxembourg.

 Below is a selection of companies that either offer tuition directly or act as an intermediary for private tutors.
 Subscription fees and hourly rates vary quite a bit, so check a few places to compare prices, level of tutoring and flexibility around your household schedule.

 Cours at Home have been providing private tuition for children at primary and secondary level (and adults) for more than 10 years.
 In addition to covering languages, they can also tutor in maths, the sciences, law, accounting, philosophy and Latin.
-Teachers can come to you, or your child can sign up to online classes including Skype sessions.
+Teachers can come to you, or your child can sign up to online classes including Skype or Zoom sessions.

 StudyFox can also provide tutors in a variety of subjects to support children in the Luxembourgish or international school systems, from primary years onwards.
 It covers a very broad range of subjects and for example, has more than 300 maths tutors on its books.

 If you’ve got a diploma student who needs support, you could try University Tutor Luxembourg, which lists private tutors and their specialist skills.
 Apprentus allows you to search for a private teacher by location, student age, price and other filters.
 Superprof provides a search for local tutors online.

 Set up in Oct 2018, Nyki has private and semi-private tutor groups and aims to offer support to all children from all incomes with reasonable standard prices and discounts based on taxable home income.
 Etic can support your teen in science, human science and language subjects especially for the French or European Baccalaureate and the Final Examination in Luxembourgish schools.
 Abacus provides primary and secondary help for children in the Luxembourgish school system.